-Hong Kong process servers serve civil and commercial matters pursuant to the Hague Service Convention, which is a multilateral treaty adopted in Hague, Netherlands on November 15, 1965, by member states of the Hague Conference on Private International Law.
+Hong Kong process servers serve civil and commercial matters pursuant to the Hague Service Convention, a multilateral treaty adopted in Hague, Netherlands, on November 15, 1965, by member states of the Hague Conference on Private International Law.
 It came into existence to give litigants a reliable and efficient means of serving the documents on parties living, operating, or based in another country.
 The provisions of the convention apply to the service of process in civil and commercial matters but not criminal matters.
 Also, the Convention shall not apply if the address of the person to be served with the document is not known.

 METHOD OF SERVICE

 Article 5(1)(a) Service

 The Chief Bailiff of the Court affects the service of documents.
 Unless specifically requested, otherwise, formal service will be performed in one of the following ways:

-- By personal service on addressee if the addressee is a natural person.
+- By personal service on the addressee if the addressee is a natural person.

 - By leaving at the registered office address if the addressee is a limited company or corporation.
-The registered office address of a limited company or corporation could be obtained verified by visiting the useful link of the Companies Registry at http://www.icris.cr.gov.hk/csci.
+The registered office address of a limited company or corporation could be verified by visiting the useful link of the Companies Registry at http://www.icris.cr.gov.hk/csci.